-I purchased a nice shiny new Samsung 4K TV (KS8000 series) earlier this year and within a couple of months, I noticed a screen juddering effect.
+We’re going a little off-topic here but a few years ago I purchased a nice shiny new Samsung 4K TV and within a couple of months, I noticed the screen flickering and juddering

 A judder is best described as a vertical or horizontal movement of a single frame or an object in the frame.
 The judder on my TV usually happened as the camera angle changed within a scene, the entire screen juddered, not just an object in the screen, but the entire screen.

-A flicker is when the TV screen inserts an extra frame between existing frames, to the viewer this may look like a very fast flickering of the screen.
+A flicker can be caused by severe things but is typically when the TV inserts an extra frame between existing frames, to the viewer this may look like a very fast flickering of the screen.

 Samsung TV Settings and Options

 The settings and options on Samsung TVs are all slightly different and depend on the model.
 You might not see the same options as the ones described below, just go through each option you recognise one by one.

 1 – Move the Wifi Router

 The first step in our checklist is to move the wifi router away from the TV.
 Mine was located directly behind it, so I moved it about a metre and a half away.

 Interference isn’t a myth, it happens all the time and high powered devices such as wifi routers are often the culprit.